connor-bell-za/PAT-2023/README.md

 # Grade 12 IT Practical Assessment Task 2023
+A practical assessment task (PAT) mark is a compulsory component of the final promotion mark for all candidates offering subjects that have a practical component and counts 25% (100 marks) of the end-of-the-year examination mark.
+The PAT is implemented across the first three terms of the school year.
+This is broken down into different phases or a series of smaller activities that make up the PAT.
+The PAT allows for learners to be assessed on a regular basis during the school year and it also allows for the assessment of skills that cannot be assessed in a written format, e.g. test or examination.
+It is therefore important that schools ensure that all learners complete the practical assessment tasks within the stipulated period to ensure that learners are resulted at the end of the school year.
+The planning and execution of the PAT differs from subject to subject.

 ## Screenshots
 ### Weather
 <img src="Weather.PNG" width="245" height="164"> <img src="Overcast Clouds.PNG" width="245" height="164"> <img src="Clear Sky.PNG" width="245" height="164">